Software-Reengineering/RePatch/README.md

 Clone this project (`git clone https://github.com/unlv-evol/Repatch.git`) and open it in IntelliJ IDE.
 Wait for project to be indexed by IntelliJ.
 To build the project, click on build tab in the IntelliJ IDE and select `Build Project` to build RePatch.

 #### Edit configuration
-Edit the configuration tasks to have `:runIde -Pmode=integration -PdataPath=repatch-integration-projects -PevaluationProject=project`, where path is the path to the cloned test projects and project is the test project (target variant). **Make sure to create the `repatch-integration-projects` directory**.
+Edit the configuration tasks to have `:runIde -Pmode=integration -PdataPath=path -PevaluationProject=project`, where `path` is the location to the cloned test projects and project is the test project (target variant). **Make sure to create the `path` directory**.

 Edit the configuration tasks in the IntelliJ IDE under `Run | Edit Configurations` (more information can be found [here](https://www.jetbrains.com/help/idea/run-debug-configuration.html#create-permanent)) to have `:runIde` and include set `-Pmode=` to `integration`.
 Then, set `-PevaluationProject=` to the project (target variant) that you want to evaluate on.
 For example, it would look like `-PevaluationProject=kafka` if you want to run integration on `linkedin/kafka`.

 **NB: Running the entire experiment takes more than 10 hour to complete.
-For this reason, provide a sample source -> target variant and 10 patches (pull requests), alongside the full dataset, to facilate quick testing of the tool/experiment.
-Both the test and full projects are located in: `src/main/resources` directory**.
+For this reason, provide a one source -> target variant (apache/kakfa -> linkedin/kafka) and 5 bugfix patches (pull requests), alongside the full dataset, to facilitate quick testing of the tool/experiment.
+Both the test and full projects are located in: `src/main/resources` (sample_data and completed_data) directory**.

 Follow the steps below to run the experiment: